-Agent Performance reportUpdated 15 days ago
+Agent Performance reportUpdated a month ago

 The Statistics Agents Performance report helps team leaders assess the effectiveness and efficiency of their customer support team within a specific time frame.